top of page

 If you are still seeking an autism diagnosis, we can help you find a provider in your area who can accurately diagnose your child.

-Before your child joins our family, we will schedule an assessment by one of our Board Certified Behavior Analysts.
-An assessment is necessary for the Behavior Analyst to lay a good foundation for your child's individualized treatment plan.
+We know how much a good fit matters, and so we always pair clients with the best staff and resources for their needs.
+After joining our interested list, we will review your child's needs profile each time a placement opens.
+Before a placement is finalized, we will schedule an assessment by one of our Board Certified Behavior Analysts.
+An assessment is necessary to lay a good foundation for your child's individualized treatment plan.
 The Behavior Analyst will spend time with your child and with you to understand your concerns, especially the specific behaviors that you are encountering.
-After the assessment, the Behavior Analyst will build upon your child's strengths to develop individualized programs with specific behavior modification goals.

-A Behavior Technician (BT) will pair with your child to learn about their interests and personality.
+A Behavior Technician will pair with your child to learn about their interests and personality.
 As they pair, they will build a positive, trust-based relationship.
-They will then guide your child in practicing a specific behavior such as smoothly transitioning from one task to another, sorting items by category, following a routine when brushing teeth, or practicing social interactions.
-If the client completes the behavior, a predetermined reward is given.
+They will then guide your child in practicing a specific behavior such as smoothly transitioning from one task to another, sorting items by category, following steps in a process, or practicing social interactions.
+When your child completes the behavior, a predetermined reward is given.
 The reward may be social (like a high five), a preferred activity (like a certain length of play time), or tangible (like a food treat).
-The reward should fit the client's preferences so that it is meaningful and pleasant.
-If the client does not complete the behavior, the trial is repeated.
-Skills are practiced in various real world settings to generalize the skill.
+The reward will be something that is meaningful and pleasant to your child.
+If they do not complete the behavior, the trial is repeated.
+Skills are practiced in various real-world settings to generalize the skill.
 As the client progresses, new behaviors may be targeted.
-Data about progress is reviewed throughout the process to determine if methods and rewards are effective or if new ones should be used.
-Services are scaled back as the therapy concludes in order to provide a gradual transition to independence.
+Data about progress is reviewed throughout to determine if methods and rewards are effective or if new ones should be used.
+Services are scaled back gradually at the end to provide a smooth transition to independence.

 Safety-Care Certified

-• A least restrictive approach requires a range of options.
-Staff learn a series of interventions that can be flexibly adapted to the specific circumstances in which they find themselves.
-Whenever an agitated individual demonstrates a decrease in agitation, staff learn to shape and reinforce that decrease by moving to a less restrictive intervention.
+• Offer a range of options.
+Staff learn a series of interventions that can be flexibly adapted to the specific circumstances while remaining simple, effective, safe, and dignified.

-• Restraint must be used only when there are no other safe options, and the use of restraint must end as quickly as possible.
+• Used only when there are no other safe options, and ended as quickly as possible.

 bottom of page